U.S. embassies attacked in Yemen, Egypt after Libya envoy killed

 An actress in the California production that has provoked the unrest said the video as it appeared bore no resemblance to the original filming.
 She said she had not been aware it was about the Prophet Mohammad.

-Russian President Vladimir Putin, a sharp critic of last year’s Western military intervention in Libya and of Western backing for Syria’s rebels, called Stevens’ death a tragedy and said he believed Western support for rebels in Arab countries was causing chaos.
+Russian President Vladimir Putin, a sharp critic the Western military intervention in Libya and of Western backing for Syria’s rebels, called Stevens’ death a tragedy and said Western support for rebels in Arab states was causing chaos.

+U.N.
+Secretary-General Ban Ki-moon appealed for calm in North Africa and the Middle East.

+“Nothing justifies such killings and attacks,” Ban’s press office said, adding he condemned “the hateful film that appears to have been deliberately designed to sow bigotry and bloodshed.”